erevnitis/pi_humidity_server/README.md

 nano bootstrap.sh
 ```
 To create the file we need to past into
-Copy the contents of [bootstrap.sh](files/bootstrap.sh), paste them then save them
+Copy the contents of [bootstrap.sh](files/bootstrap.sh),
+----------> Be sure to insert your ssh key into the variables <-----------
+save the file
 ```bash
 chmod +x bootstrap.sh
 ```